-Below are some questions that could help assess where we are:
+If you have feelings of failure, below are some questions that can help you assess where you are:

 - Do you continually blame your parents for your life?

-- Are you happy to take control or do your parents control you?
+- Are you happy to take control, or do your parents control you?

 - Are you continuing to repeat the same mistakes as your parents?